Super Robot Wars Alpha Gaiden: Promotion

-To promote the game, a limited edition version was released on March 29, 2001 with an AG illustration board, binder, clear case, memory card sticker and 16 illustrations of various mecha series.
+To promote the game, a limited-edition version was released on March 29, 2001 with an AG illustration board, binder, clear case, memory card sticker and 16 illustrations of various mecha series.
 A limited plastic Cybuster model was also released at various Softmap stores when gamers were able to pre-order at Akihabara, Shinjuku, Osaka, Omiya and Yokohama.

-Reception
+Release and reception

-On release, Famitsu magazine scored the game a 32 out of 40.
+Super Robot Wars Alpha Gaiden was released from the PlayStation in Japan on March 29, 2001.